Logo GameDevFoundry

 Running a Premortem: A Positive Ritual for Risk Awareness

 Premortems create space for teams to voice concerns early, without fear of being seen as negative or alarmist.
 Done right, they become a creative, empowering ritual that promotes alignment, foresight, and shared ownership.
+It’s a key tool for identifying the “unknown unknowns” – risks you didn’t even know you should be worrying about.

 1. Set the Stage